mCRL2org/mCRL2/doc/sphinx/index.rst

    On Coursera four consecutive courses consisting of approximately 60 lectures provide an introduction into the theory and practical use of the mCRL2 toolset.
 It is based on the book 'Modeling and Analysis of Communicating Systems' shown above.
+Unfortunately, these are now behind a pay wall.
 The courses are:

    - `Automata and behavioural equivalences <https://www.coursera.org/learn/automata-system-validation>`_.
    - `Model process behaviour <https://www.coursera.org/learn/system-validation-behavior>`_.